nationalarchives/ds-forms/docs/config.md

 ### Final page

-The final page has a `resultHandler` property.
+The final page has a `resultHandlers` property.

 === TODO ===